datacenter/cilium-dc-design/docs/aci/aci_designs.md

 Within Kubernetes, Cilium excels at enforcing east-west network policies, controlling the communication between microservices and pods within the cluster.
 Leveraging eBPF technology, Cilium provides efficient and granular control over this internal traffic, allowing administrators to define policies that restrict which services can communicate with each other based on identity, labels, or other criteria.
 This east-west policy enforcement is crucial for securing Kubernetes environments, limiting the blast radius of potential security breaches, and ensuring compliance with regulatory requirements.

-The designs provided on this site strike a balance between robust security policies, service availability, the need for seamless and optimal communication across diverse application architectures.
+The designs provided on this site strike a balance between robust security policies, service availability, and the need for seamless and optimal communication across diverse application architectures.

 At a high level, the following traffic patterns are considered: